-Alice: At Home with Alice Parker, is a unique portrayal of a pioneering female composer-conductor, in which Montes-Bradley refines his minimalistic approach to the subject before the lens.
-This dialogue takes place over a long winter in Hawley, the secluded village in the Western mountains of Massachusetts where the legendary teacher is about to turn ninety-five years old.
-In that intimate space, Alice reminisces in a rich past of musical experiences, evoking those who she met along the way and sharing in detail the creative process of many of her most celebrated works.
-The result is a delightful cinematographic experience, one in which the audience is transported to a no so distant past when music played an extraordinary role in family life.
-Alice: At Home with Alice Parker is a celebration of music and life at the service of the greater good.
+Alice: At Home with Alice Parker is a unique portrayal of a pioneering female composer-conductor, in which Montes-Bradley refines his minimalistic approach to the subject before the lens.
+This dialogue takes place over a long winter in Hawley, the secluded village in the Western mountains of Massachusetts, where the legendary teacher is about to turn ninety-five.
+In that intimate space, Alice reminisces about a rich past of musical experiences, evoking those whom she met along the way and sharing in detail the creative process of many of her most celebrated works.
+The result is a delightful cinematographic experience in which the audience is transported to a not-so-distant past when music plays an extraordinary role in family life.
+Alice: At Home with Alice Parker celebrates music and energy, serving the greater good.